Sign in

 Primary Characteristics of a Light Bulb

-These are the fundamental factors you need to determine before heading off to your nearest hardware or Home Depot to purchase your light bulbs.
-Be sure to get each one right for the perfect fit, function and energy consumption.
+These fundamental factors should be determined before you head to the hardware store to purchase your light bulbs.
+Getting these right ensures the perfect fit, function, and energy consumption.

 Cap or Base Type

-The cap or base of a light bulb is the metal part that connects the bulb to the socket of a lighting fixture.
-It provides electrical contact and helps secure the bulb into the fitting.
-The two most common bulbs used in chandeliers and other home lighting fixtures come with screw bases and pin or peg bases.
+The cap or base of a bulb connects it to a fixture's socket, providing electrical contact and securing the bulb.
+The most common types for chandeliers and home lighting are screw bases and pin or peg bases.

-Light bulbs are coded to determine their base type or fitting.
-The letters stand for the name of the base while the numbers indicate their diameter in millimeters.
-For instance, an E27 bulb is an Edison screw type bulb with a diameter of 27 millimeters.
-An E14, on the other hand, has the same base but will fit a smaller socket.
+Light bulbs are coded to represent their base type and diameter in millimeters.
+For instance, an E27 is an Edison screw bulb with a 27mm diameter, while an E14 has a smaller socket.

 Voltage